joseph-tan/GCD-Course-Project/README.md

-We then mutate the "Activity" column of data3, going over each row using the sapply() function to (i) take in the activity label (1:6), (ii) match it against the corresponding activity (e.g. walking, standing) in the "activities" data frame, and (iii) spit out the activity as a factor.
-This activity name then replaces its activity label in the "Activity" column, so instead of a number, we have a name of an activity for each observation.
+We then mutate the "Activity" column of data3, going over each row using the sapply() function to (i) take in the activity label (1:6), (ii) match it against the corresponding activity (e.g. walking, standing) in the "activities" data frame, and (iii) spit out the activity name as a factor.
+This activity name then replaces its activity label (i.e. a number) for each observation in the "Activity" column.
 The mutated data frame is stored as "data4".